(This article was last updated on January 1, 2022.)

 Equally, you might be living somewhere that means localised investments in stocks and shares is particularly attractive.
 Certainly, Australians living and working in the City of London might consider it to be only natural to make such investments, especially if they have some experience of the financial sector.

-Nevertheless, there are some considerable downsides to making investments solely on the basis that they happen to be available in the country you are currently living in.
+What are the risks of investing locally?There are some considerable downsides to making investments solely on the basis that they happen to be available in the country you are currently living in.

 Firstly, tax efficiency cannot be guaranteed by investing where you are residing.
 The level of personal tax you might pay on your earnings in the UK, Canada or the EU could change at any time making local pensions less attractive, for example.